alexdolskii/FIA-tools/README.md

 ## Usage

-The main input for all of the programms is `input_paths.json`.
-Therefore, previously it have to be modified.
+The main input for all of the programs is `input_paths.json`.
+Therefore, it had to be modified previously.
 This file should contain a list of folders with `.nd2` images.
 The file can contain as many folders as needed.

-Further, to implement analysis run all of the programs one after another:
+Further, to implement analysis, run all of the programs one after another:

 #### 1_select_channels.py
 Make the script executable